-- Collect and prepare the following equipment for use. - One Denali® Vena Cava Femoral System that contains: - One 55cm, 8.4 French I.D. introducer sheath and 8F dilator set - One storage tube with preloaded DenaLI® Filter and pusher delivery system - 0.035" straight Guidewire, 110cm long or longer - 18 gauge entry needle Saline - Contrast medium - · Syringe for saline infusion - All basic materials for venipuncture: scalpel, #11 blade, local anesthesia, drapes, etc. - Select a suitable femoral venous access route, on either the right or left side, depending upon the patier size or anatomy, operator's preference or location of venous thrombosis.
-Right femoral vein is preferred - Inspect the packaging to ensure that it has not been opened or damaged.
+- 1 - Collect and prepare the following equipment for use.
+One DENAL[®] Vena Cava Jugular/Subclavian System that contains: - One 55cm, 8.4 French I.D. introducer sheath and 8F dilator set One storage tube with preloaded DENALI® Filter and pusher

+- 0.035" straight guidewire, 110cm long or longe 18 gauge entry needle

+- Saline Contrast medium

+- Syringe for saline infusion - All basic materials for venipuncture: scalpel, #11 blade, local anesthesia, drap - Select a suitable jugular or subclavian venous access route, on either the right or left side, depending upon the patient's size/anatomy, operator's preference, or location of venous thrombosis.
+Right jugular/subclavian veins are preferred.
+2.

+Inspect the packaging to ensure that it has not been opened or damaged.